derkan/pg_party/README.md

 # pg_party

-Automatic partitioning script for PostgreSQL v9.1+ until PG11 (there is a work for PG11)
+Automatic partitioning script for PostgreSQL v9.1+ ( *do not support native partitioning(>PgSQLv10) yet.* )

-### PLEASE DO NOT USE ON PG11 until patch is done

 This single script can automatically add new date range partitions to tables automatically.
 Only date range partitioning is supported for now.

 `pg_party.sh` uses a table(`pg_party_config`) and a function(`pg_party_date_partition`) to add new partitions

-# Postgresql 10 Native Partitioning
+# About Postgresql 10 Native Partitioning

 Starting in PostgreSQL 10, PGSQL have [declarative partitioning](https://www.postgresql.org/docs/10/static/ddl-partitioning.html), bu not automatic creation of new partitions yet; with limitations:
 - Cannot create indexes on all partitions automatically.
 Indexes still need to be manually created on each partition.
 - Updates that would move a row from one partition to another will fail.
 - Row triggers must be defined on individual partitions.
+`pg_party` does not support native partitioning yet.

 But a [automatic partitoning path](https://www.postgresql.org/message-id/54EC32B6.9070605@lab.ntt.co.jp) has been discussed.

-# Postgresql 11 Partitioning Improvements
-PG11 supports auto creating indexes on new partitions, so pg_part needs some work to support this.
-But still in PG11 partitions are not auto created.
-Until full automatic partitioning is developed `pg_part` is your friend.

 ## Installing